vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 ---

-The original tutorial this was adapted from can be [found here](http://ninedegreesbelow.com/photography/gimp-tone-map-with-levels.html) and is reproduced courtesy of Elle Stone (<http://ninedegreesbelow.com>).
+<small>The original tutorial this was adapted from can be [found here](http://ninedegreesbelow.com/photography/gimp-tone-map-with-levels.html) and is reproduced courtesy of Elle Stone (<http://ninedegreesbelow.com>).</small>

 <small>
 <a href='http://creativecommons.org/licenses/by-sa/3.0/'>